Dominion083/Snake-Game/README.md

 **Comments and Suggestions:**
 - Comments needed to describe further the purpose of  methods in the interface.
 - Consider grouping related functions in other code in interface.

+Certainly!
+Here's the information for `GameUtil` and `ImageUtil` classes in a README.md format:

+### `5-Class` :GameUtil
+#### `Description`:Changes position of images through rotation.

+**Methods and Objects:**
+- `getImage`: Loads an image from the specified path.
+- `rotateImage`: Rotates an image by a specified degree.

+**Comments and Suggestions:**
+- Consider providing more details in the comments regarding the rotation logic in `rotateImage`.
+- Appropirate Error Handling in getting path through`getImage` method.
+- Swap magic numbers in the code for constants.
+- Singleton pattern can be applied.
+This ensures that this will only have one instance and also ensure global access.
+---

+### `6-Class` :ImageUtil
+#### `Description`:Provides methods for managing and storing images.

+**Methods and Objects:**
+- `images`: Map contains image resources used in the game.
+- Static block initializes image resources for snake, food, and background.

+**Comments and Suggestions:**
+- Add comments to describe the purpose of major methods and variables.
+- Provide comments explaining the logic in the static block for initializing image resources.
+- Singleton Pattern can also be applied as stated above.

 </details>